o-brayarn/git-basics/README.md

 ## What is Git?

-- An opensorce version control system
+- An opensorce version control system.